Udayraj123/VehicleInfoOCR/Readme.md

 This software is published under GNU GPLv3 license.
 Please disclose usage when using this source code in your software.
 ```
 Copyright © 2019 Udayraj Deshmukh
-Vehicle Info Live : Helps you find the details of an Indian vehicle by pointing your camera at its numberplate.
+Vehicle Info Live : Find details of an Indian vehicle by pointing your camera at its numberplate.
 This is free software, and you are welcome to redistribute it under certain conditions;
 ```
 For more details see <a href="./LICENSE">LICENSE</a>